ssbsukirat/medicine/Cardiology/Premature Ventricular Contractions, Nonsustained Ventricular Tachycardia, and Accelerated Idioventricular Rhythm.md

 - Reassurance
 - Avoiding stimulants, such as caffeine and alcohol, is helpful
 - If symptoms require treatment, β-adrenergic blockers and nondihydropyridine calcium channel blockers (verapamil and diltiazem)
+- flecainide, propafenone, mexiletine, and amiodarone can be effective
+- Catheter Ablation
+# PVCs AND NSVT ASSOCIATED WITH ACUTE CORONARY SYNDROMES
+- common and can be an early manifestation of ischemia and a harbinger of subsequent VF
+- Treatment with β-adrenergic blockers and correction of hypokalemia and hypomagnesemia reduce the risk of VF
+- routine lidocaine , amiodarone no role for suppressing PVCs or asymptomatic NSVT
+- post MI --> frequent PVCs (typically >10 PVCs/h), repetitive PVCs with couplets, and NSVT are markers for depressed ventricular function and increased mortality
+- post MI --> amiodarone , beta blocker, ICDs can be used
+- ICDs in
+	- survived >40days post MI
+	- LV EF <30%
+	- EF<35% + heart failure
+	- >5 days after MI who have a reduced left ventricular ejection fraction, NSVT, and inducible sustained VT or VF on electrophysiologic testing
+# PVCs AND NSVT ASSOCIATED WITH DEPRESSED VENTRICULAR FUNCTION AND HEART FAILURE
 -